dreamplayerzhang/vcbld/README.md

 ```

 ## New application project:
-Create a directory for your binary and run:
+Create a directory for your project and run:
 ```
 $ vcbld new app
 ```